Stobhill Gunpowder Works (Scotland’s first Gunpowder Mill)

 The opening of Gorebridge Golf Course - June 19th 1897

-Written by David Thomas
+Written by David Thomas (Former Project Manager of GCDT)

 The Gorebridge golf course was at Catcune beside the Borthwick Burn.
 In the middle distance of the picture people are standing by the old railway line watching the proceedings.
 The great and the good of Gorebridge were in attendance at this auspicious occasion.
 Teeing off is young Eva Inch, daughter of the local GP Dr Robert Inch.